nuuuwan/news_lk3_data/README.md

 *2024-08-13 13:07:00* · [`adaderanalk`](https://www.adaderana.lk/news/101201/trcsl-issues-license-for-starlink-to-operate-in-sri-lanka-) · `en`

-The Telecommunications Regulatory Commission of Sri Lanka (TRCSL) has issued a Telecommunications Service Provider License to Starlink Lanka (Private) Limited.
+The Telecommunications Regulatory Commission of Sri Lanka (TRCSL) has issued a Telecommunications Service Provider License to Elon Musk’s Starlink, the satellite unit of SpaceX, to provide satellite broadband services in Sri Lanka.

 This license authorizes the company to provide satellite broadband services in Sri Lanka from August 12, 2024.

-◼️
+The TRCSL has issued a Telecommunications Service Provider License under Section 17B of the Sri Lanka Telecommunications Act No. 25 of 1991 as amended, to Starlink Lanka (Private) Limited for the provision of Satellite Broadband Services in Sri Lanka, a statement said.

+Sri Lanka’s parliament passed a new telecommunications bill last month, which amended the law for the first time in 28 years, and paved the way for Starlink to enter the country.

+On July 09, the Sri Lanka Telecommunications (Amendment) Bill was passed in Parliament with amendments.

+...

 [Data](articles/c7df13a6.json)